opencog/atomspace/README.md

 only kind-of-ish, partly looks like a tensor algebra.
 But natural language looks a whole lot more like a sheaf (because things like pre-group grammars and categorial grammars "naturally" look like sheaves.)
-Thus, it seems promising to steal all the basic concepts from deep learning, info-GAN, and all that, rip out the explicit tensor-algebra in those systems, and replace them by sheaves.
+Thus, it seems promising to take the theory and all the basic concepts of deep learning and neural nets, rip out the explicit tensor-algebra in those theories, and replace them by sheaves.
 A [crude sketch is here](/opencog/sheaf/docs/sheaves.pdf).

 Some primitive, basic infrastructure has been built.
 Huge remaining